Notes on the Geography of The Western United States: Grass Valley, Nevada City, and Downieville

 Between the Gold Rush and 1883, a lot of gold was produced by blasting hillsides with high-pressure water streams.
 Here in Nevada City, four miles north of Grass Valley, is one of the old nozzles or "monitors."
 Hydraulic mining came to a court-ordered halt across the state because, along with gold, it produced huge amounts of sediment that washed downstream, destroying farmland.

 Also on display: a 15-ton, 12-foot Pelton Wheel that produced 18,000 horsepower and was used at Drum Power House from 1929 to 1986.
-The Pelton Wheel, with its diagnostic split cup, was invented in nearby Camptonville by Lester Pelton.
-He patented it in 1880 and went into production in 1887.
+The Pelton Wheel, with its distinctive split cup, was invented in nearby Camptonville by Lester Pelton.
+He patented it in 1880, and the wheel went into production in 1887.